Skip to main content

 OLAC modules are especially useful when a facilitator wants to:

-• organize and deliver professional development sessions that include text, videos, activities, and other materials that support the use of OIP structures and promote the effectiveness of teams;
+• organize and deliver professional development sessions that include text, videos, activities, and other materials that support continuous improvement and promote the effectiveness of teams;

 • provide advance preparation for a training program, team meeting, or coaching session;